-The consultation aims to gather comments and perspectives from various stakeholders and the general public on the relevance of the Erasmus+ programme's objectives, the effectiveness of the measures taken to achieve them and the efficiency of their implementation.
+The aim of the consultation was to gather comments and perspectives from various stakeholders and the general public on the relevance of the Erasmus+ programme's objectives, the effectiveness of the measures taken to achieve them and the efficiency of their implementation.

-It will also gather views on the coherence of the programme and its added value in relation to the challenges and opportunities in education, training, youth and sport sectors, compared to what could be achieved by Member States only.
+It also gathered views on the coherence of the programme and its added value in relation to the challenges and opportunities in education, training, youth and sport sectors, compared to what could be achieved by Member States themselves.

-The consultation aims to gather views particularly from those who have not yet been subject to any specific surveys related to this evaluation.
+The aim of the consultation was to gather views particularly from those who have not yet been subject to any specific surveys related to this evaluation.

-The consultation also covers the Erasmus+ predecessor's programmes (e.g. Lifelong Learning, Youth in Action, Erasmus Mundus, etc.) and contains forward looking questions regarding a possible successor programme to Erasmus+ in 2020.
+The consultation covered the Erasmus+ predecessor's programmes (e.g. Lifelong Learning, Youth in Action, Erasmus Mundus, etc.) and contained forward looking questions regarding a possible successor programme to Erasmus+ in 2020.

-The European Commission warmly encourages stakeholders to use the on-line questionnaire in expressing their views.
-This will optimise the exploitation and sharing of answers.
-At the end of the on-line questionnaire, the respondents have the possibility to insert a free text or upload a contribution about issues that they feel have not been dealt with in the consultation.
+The European Commission encouraged stakeholders to use an on-line questionnaire to express their views.
+This helped to optimise the exploitation and sharing of answers.
+At the end of the on-line questionnaire, the respondents had the possibility to insert free text or upload a contribution about issues they felt had not been dealt with in the consultation.

-Initially, you will be asked to provide background information (your name as an individual or organisation, type of organisation or company, the country in which you carry out your activities).
-Please note that all this information is mandatory in order to process your reply.
-You will nevertheless be able to have your reply published anonymously (see protection of personal data below).
+Initially, they were asked to provide background information (name of the individual or organisation, type of organisation or company, country of activities).
+This information was mandatory in order to process the replies (with the possibility to reply anonymously: see protection of personal data below).

-The questionnaire is based on a number of closed and open questions.
-It is possible to answer "I don't know" to some closed questions.
-There are also free text boxes which enable you to give alternatives to the options provided in a multi-choice reply.
-It should take about 10-60 minutes to complete the questionnaire, depending on how detailed your answers are.
+The questionnaire was based on a number of closed and open questions.
+It was possible to answer "I don't know" to some closed questions.
+There were also free text boxes which enabled respondents to give alternatives to the options provided in the multiple-choice format.
+The duration to complete the questionnaire was 10-60 minutes, depending on the level of detail of the answers.

-The respondents are welcome to answer the questionnaire in any of the official languages of the European Union.
+The respondents were able to answer to the questionnaire in any of the official languages of the European Union.